-- The values in the roviderSpec> section of the compute machine set CR are platform-specific.
-For more information about providerSpec> parameters in the CR, see the sample compute machine set CR configuration for your provider. - 3.
-Create a MachineSet CR by running the following command:
+The values in the <providerSpec> section of the compute machine set CR are platform-specific.
+For more information about <providerSpec> parameters in the CR, see the sample compute machine set CR configuration for your provider.

 • View the list of compute machine sets by running the following command: